MSLNZ/msl-loadlib/docs/interprocess_communication.rst

         """Send a request to 'MyServer' to execute the 'add' method and get the response."""

         def __init__(self):
-            # Use the default '127.0.0.1' address to start the 'my_server.py' module
+            # Specify the name of the Python module to execute on the 32-bit server, i.e., 'my_server.py'
             Client64.__init__(self, module32='my_server')

         def add(self, a, b):